 - Broken blower: A defective motor or unbalanced fan might prevent airflow over the evaporator coil.

-If your AC freezes up, get in touch with the NATE-certified professionals at Fras-Air/General Service Experts to repair the problem.
+If your AC freezes up, get in touch with the ACE-certified professionals at Fras-Air/General Service Experts to repair the problem.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things working again fast.
 Contact us at 908-448-2154 to get air conditioning repair in Hillsborough with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.